 In the past few years, the Government have made developments to further integrate the LGBTQI+ community, by passing laws to stop discrimination, introducing the X gender on official personal documentation and by legalising same-sex marriage.
 Plus the Prime Minister, Joseph Muscat, has expressed his aspiration to do even better.
 Way to go Malta!

 Malta’s first Pride March was in 2004, when activists marched the streets for the equal treatment for the LGBT community.
 These marches were continued from then on with themes such as ‘Live, Love, Be’, ‘Dignity in Diversity’ and ‘Rights Now!’.
 When the Civil Unions Act was passed in 2014, Malta Pride began its gradual transition from activist marches to extravagant celebrations of the LGBT community, bringing the nation together as one.

-Although the official date of Malta Pride this year is 15th September, the celebrations begin on 9th September and end on 16th, offering a whole week of activities.
-Get your groove on at the boat party, pool party, march, concert and official S2S Pride Party!
-Sporty types can get stuck into the beach volleyball and football tournaments, or if you are more of an entertainer, there is a fantastic Drag Lip Sync Battle and a Queer Open Mic Night.
+Although the official date of Malta Pride this year is 14th September, the celebrations begin on 6th September and end on 15th, offering a whole nine days of activities.
+Get your groove on at the boat party, march, concert and official Pride After Party!
+Sporty types can get stuck into the football tournament, or if you are more of an entertainer, there is a fantastic Drag Lip Sync Battle and a Queer Open Mic Night.

-Aside from the all singing, all dancing extravaganza, Malta Pride also features events that tackle important issues and help those in the LGBTIQ+ community who need a little extra support.
-These events include the Community Discussion about politics at pride, the tackling of issues with mental health in the community and the Rainbow Family Network Meeting, helping families with LGBTIQ+ parents and children.
+Aside from the all-singing, all-dancing extravaganza, Malta Pride also features events that tackle important issues and help those in the LGBTIQ+ community who need a little extra support.
+These events include the Community Discussion about politics at pride, the Human Rights Conference and the Tats for Pride fundraiser.
 These gatherings are more than important for the constant progression of the community, and for the care of the people.